vlaffarguette/cloud_infrastructure/README.md

   1. Clone repository
   2. docker-compose up
   3. Go to localhost:8000
-  4. Create a new account or log with these credentials to see existing data : email :  victor.laffarguette@univ-pau.fr password : vlaffarguette
+  4. Create a new account to use the app